dobairoland/ZyEHW/sw/README.md

 ...
 ps7_ddr_0_S_AXI_BASEADDR : ORIGIN = 0x10080000, LENGTH = 0x0FF80000
 ```

-ZyEHW needs some additional files for the communication with the SD card.
-Files `mmc.c` and `sd_hardware.h` need to be copied from the Zynq First Stage
-Boot Loader into `sw/cpu0` (because of license restrictions we cannot
-distribute these files together with ZyEHW).
-We will
-implement our own SD card communication in the near future.

 Connect Zedboard to your computer and start the serial terminal program.
 A lot
 of data will be sent through the serial link so it might be a good idea to